Louvivien/tradingapp/README.md

 npm install
 ```

-go to the client folder
+Go to the client folder:
 ```sh
 cd ..
 ```